RunningStone1337/BehaviourExperiment/README.md

 # BehaviourExperiment
  Final qualification project.
-Modelling of educational process in middle school in focus of human relationship and forming of mental climate in group.
+Modeling of the educational process in high school with an emphasis on human relationships.
+The goal of the project is to develop the implementation of an agent model of artificial intelligence for the Unity engine, whose behavior is selected based on a combination of character traits in accordance with the sixteen-factor personality model of Raymond Cattell.